 Remove the lever from the fuel tap and set it aside.
 Mark a position on the left-hand side of the centre console 50mm in front of the base of the armrest and 30mm below the forward section of the console as shown at right:

 Drill a 16mm hole at that position.

-Working through the access hole in the right-hand side of the console, hold the fuel tap in position against the inside of the left-hand side of the console and mark the positions for the alignment pin and screw holes, which will be visible through the fibreglass, then remove the fuel tap and drill the holes.
+Working through the access hole in the right-hand side of the console, hold the fuel tap in position against the inside of the left-hand side of the console and mark the positions for the alignment pin and screw holes, which will be visible through the supplied hose clips, first making sure that the flow arrow on the face of the fuel tap is facing the fibreglass, then remove the fuel tap and drill the holes.
 Pre-fit the fuel tap with the two screws and then remove the tap and set it aside.